 The Wand is also available for use on young children requiring dental anaesthesia and hardly notice the sensation of painless injections at Smile Central.
 We recommend that if your child needs dental treatment, don’t ever use the word ‘needle’ when talking to them about dental procedures.
 ‘The Wand’ rather than ‘needle’ keeps children calm and curious rather than anxious or frightened.
 When children ask what The Wand does, we simply say “it gives your tooth special medicine so it goes to sleep!”.

 In many cases, a dental injection is the first time that your child will experience what “numb” feels like.
 It is best described as if the tooth “falls asleep” feeling fuzzy, heavier, and tingly.

-An Oral Health Therapist, is especially trained to provide general dentistry for children.
-At Smile Central all children visit our Therapist who is excellent at caring and coaching children positively through their dental appointments.
-Creating positive dental experiences for children from a young age is important for their ongoing health and development, as they learn that dental appointments are nothing to be fearful of and are intact fun, interactive and educational.
-With modern technology, compassionate providers – dentistry at Smile Central, Aspley on Brisbane’s northside is a breeze even for the young ones.
+An Oral Health Therapist is especially trained to provide general dentistry for children.
+At Smile Central, all children visit our therapist who is trained to make dentistry virtually pain free and is excellent at caring and coaching children and parents positively through their dental appointments.
+Creating positive dental experiences for children from a young age is important for their ongoing health and development, as they learn that dental appointments are nothing to be fearful of because they make your smile pretty and clean!
+With modern technology, compassionate providers – dentistry at Smile Central, Aspley on Brisbane’s Northside is a breeze even for the little ones.

-After any dental treatment that your child experiences, we recommend that you keep a close eye on them for the rest of the day.
-Children typically become inquisitive about having no sensation in an area and can inadvertently chew, pull on or bite their lips and tongue – accidentally causing a traumatic ulcer to rise up.
+TIP: After any dental treatment that your child experiences, we recommend that you keep a close eye on them for the rest of the day.
+Children typically become inquisitive about having no sensation in an area and can inadvertently chew, pull on or bite their lips and tongue – accidentally causing a painful ulcer to appear.
 You should discourage your child from doing so if you notice this occurring to avoid further discomfort after the anaesthetic wears off.